Constraint-Aware Flow Matching via Randomized Exploration: Experiments

 \textbf{Thickness:} The maximum thickness of a digit is measured as the maximum distance from a white pixel to its nearest black pixel.
 The thickness constraint requires an image to have a maximum thickness that is strictly greater than $2$ and strictly less than $3$.

-Table~\ref{tb:mnist_attribute} and Fig.~\ref{fig:mnistatt} show the generation performance of FM and FM-RE.
-FM-RE performs better than FM in terms of FID for the brightness constraint, but worse for the thickness constraint.
-In general, all generated digits are clean and clearly recognizable, as demonstrated in Fig.~\ref{fig:mnistatt}.
+Both constraint sets are non-convex, and the distance functions to both constraint sets exist, but are discrete.
+A projection onto the {brightness} constraint set is available, whereas a projection onto the {thickness} constraint set is unavailable.
+These features determine that among the constraint-aware approaches, only FM-RE and PDM can apply to the \textbf{Brightness} case, and only FM-RE can apply to the \textbf{Thickness} case.
+Fig.~\ref{fig:mnistatt} shows the generated images from FM and FM-RE, and all generated digits are clean and clearly recognizable.
+Table~\ref{tb:mnist_attribute} shows the FID and constraint violation rate of the compared methods.
+For the brightness constraint, PDM generates samples with $0$ constraint violation by design.
+FM-RE performs closely with FM in the FID metric, however, displays a much higher constraint satisfaction rate.
 Both constraints are non-convex and have unclear boundary information.
 The thickness constraint is an even more subtle requirement that may be challenging for human observers to detect.
 Despite this, FM-RE is capable of generating samples satisfying constraints with a much higher probability than FM, demonstrating FM-RE's effectiveness.

+Across all experiments, we conclude that FM-RE applies to the widest range of constraints and offers the advantage of maintaining a generated distribution close to the target distribution while exhibiting a low probability of generating samples violating the constraints.